Sheila Henig: Biography

 On February 19, 1934, Henig was born in Winnipeg.
 She was the daughter of Harry Henig and his wife.
 Henig was able to sing and dance by the age of two, performing in English and doing aerobics, tap dance and toe dance at a high level.
 In April 1938, she ventured to Los Angeles for an extended visit so she could audition.
 There, Eddie Cantor recommended Henig not be pushed but be allowed to develop further before making public presentations.
 She took on his advice and attended dancing and vocal lessons and made occasional appearances in Winnipeg.
 By the age of 11, Henig had decided she wanted to become either a grand opera singer or a pianist.
 She won the Rose Bowl at Toronto's Kiwanis Music Festival, but subsequently opted to be a pianist when she was aged 18 because her voice was not sufficiently developed enough.

 Under Jean Broadfoot and Gordon Kushner in Winnipeg and under Margaret Miller Brown at The Royal Conservatory of Music, Henig studied piano.
 She studied voice with Dorothy Allan Park and Lillian Smith Weichel.
-Heing earned the $1,000 Eaton Graduating Scholarship in Music for being the "student graduating with the highest standing from the Royal Conservatory of Music" in 1955.
+Henig earned the $1,000 Eaton Graduating Scholarship in Music for being the "student graduating with the highest standing from the Royal Conservatory of Music" in 1955.
 She performed as a soloist with the Halifax, Toronto and CBC Symphony Orchestras as well as the Houston Symphony Orchestra.
-Heing qualified for the finals of each of the 1956 and 1957 Naumberg competitions.
+Henig qualified for the finals of each of the 1956 and 1957 Naumberg competitions.
 In 1957, she made her debut in New York, performing Wolfgang Amadeus Mozart's Sonata in A minor at Steinway Concert Hall on December 21.
-Heing went on to be the guest artist with the Victoria Symphony Orchestra during her British Columbia Coast debut in Sidney, British Columbia on November 6, 1959.
+Henig went on to be the guest artist with the Victoria Symphony Orchestra during her British Columbia Coast debut in Sidney, British Columbia on November 6, 1959.
 She also became nationally known by appearing in concerts broadcast on radio and television by the CBC and was a panelist on the CBC Radio program Music and Opinion during 1973.